bastikohn/node-bleduino/README.md

 # node-bleduino
-Nodejs Framework to comunicate to Elecfreaks' Bleduino
+Node.js framework to communicate with Elecfreaks' Bleduino